 Cost aside, the yacht was beautiful.
 It reminded us of a very upscale RV in that space was efficiently used and each detail was perfected to give it a luxurious feel.
 The owners of Zolna Yachts, Amos and Shari, gave a detailed tour and orientation of the yacht so we felt extremely comfortable using everything right away.
 There is a surprising amount of cooking space inside the yacht and seating both in the yacht and on the deck of the yacht.

-Now, we are the exploring type, so we did not stay on the yacht the whole time.
-Because the marina is located in such a central area, we didn’t have to worry about transportation.
+Since we are the exploring type, so we didn’t stay on the yacht the whole time.
+And because the marina is located in such a central area, we didn’t have to worry about transportation.
 It was cheaper to Uber wherever we went than it was to rent a car for the weekend (not to mention we avoided the parking nightmare of Southern California).
 Each Uber we took was less than $10, even when we went out at night.

 Overall, this was a 5/5 trip.
 It was exciting, relaxing, luxurious, and relatively inexpensive.
 If you ever want to experience the yacht life in San Diego, Zolna Yachts is a must!
 Although we didn’t charter a yacht this trip, there are many different options available if you want to truly experience the yacht life.
 Check out our pictures below for more details on each of our favorite places and email us at hi@RichLivingLessSpending.com for exclusive discounts for your very own yacht vacation. 🙂